paulhoux/Cinder-FFmpeg/README.md

 #####Known issues
+* To successfully link the application, set "Image Has Safe Exception Handlers" to "No" in Configuration Properties > Linker > All Options.
 * Playing more than 1 movie at a time, or opening a movie without closing the current one, may cause incorrect behavior.
 * Can't play files without at least one audio track.
 Synchronization depends on audio.
 Will be fixed later.
 * Uploading the video texture to the GPU via DMA is not yet implemented and therefor not yet optimized.